boschresearch/pylife/docs/signal_api.rst

 * stress tensors like from an FEM-solver

-* load collectives, like time signals or a rainflow matrix
+* load collectives like time signals or a rainflow matrix

 * material data like Wöhler curve parameters